dell/csm-docs/content/docs/concepts/replication/disaster-recovery.md

 {{% /tab %}}
 {{< /tabpane >}}

 d.
-Execute "swap" action on selected ReplicationGroup which would swap personalities of R1 and R2 (This step is only applicable for PowerMax driver)
+(This step is only applicable for PowerMax driver) Execute "swap" action on selected ReplicationGroup which would swap personalities of R1 and R2.
 {{< tabpane text=true lang="en" >}} {{% tab header="1️⃣ stretched Kubernetes cluster" lang="en" %}}
    ```bash
     ./repctl --rg rg-id-site-2 swap